GMOD/jbrowse-jupyter/CONTRIBUTING.md

 **_Note:_** there parent docs directory stores all the docs.
 The docs child directory stores the build of the docs when running make html.
-The source child directory stores the actualy configuration and contents of the sphinx docs.
+The source child directory stores the actually configuration and contents of the sphinx docs.

 ## View your changes at `docs/docs/html/index.html`